devel0/netcore-sci/README.md

 ### Loop

-- actually implements only planar loop with edges such as Line3D, Arc3D
+- actually implements only planar loop with edges such as Line3D, Arc3D.
+- edges inside loop are ensured to be ordered.

+### Face

+- can have one or more loops; first loop is the outer.
-- used for boolean ( intersection, difference ) of 3d planar loop polygons.
+- supports boolean ( intersection, difference, union ) of 3d planar loop faces.

 ### Edges